Roslyn Chasan: Early life and education

 Roslyn Pearl Lefkowitz was born September 22, 1932, in Luzrne, Pennsylvania to Herold and Esther (née Neumann) Lefkowitz as the oldest of four siblings.
-As a young child, she was a Girl Scout.

 The family moved to Los Angeles, California when Chasan was a teenager, and she graduated from Susan Miller Dorsey High School.
 She then completed an associate’s degree in merchandising from the Los Angeles City College’s Merchandising Institute.

 She was set up on a blind date with Fred Chasan, a young medical school student who had served as a medic in the European theatre of World War II for the United States Army.
 The couple married in January 1954 and moved to Rancho Palos Verdes.

 In their early lives as a couple, Chasan worked as a nurse in her husband's medical practice and in 1958, she was elected president of the Delphian Society, a national organization that promoted the education of women in the mid-twentieth century.

 The couple had three sons, Mark, Jeff (father of Jake), and Paul.
-Mark later followed in his mother’s footsteps becoming an attorney and entrepreneur, founding eMusic, the first music streaming and digital music distribution company.
+Mark later followed in his mother’s footsteps, becoming an attorney and entrepreneur, founding eMusic, the first music streaming and digital music distribution company.

-In the early 1960s, Roslyn decided to become a lawyer.
-Her husband was fully supportive and remarked at the time, “You helped me thought medical school – now I will help you [through law school].”
-Starting in 1962, for four and a half years, Chasan attended law school at night while raising their three sons, each of whom were under five years old.
+In the early 1960s, Chasan decided to become a lawyer.
+Her husband was fully supportive and remarked at the time, "You helped me through medical school – now I will help you [through law school]."
+Starting in 1962, for four and a half years, Chasan attended law school at night while raising their three sons, each of whom was under five years old.
 In 1967, she earned her Juris Doctor, magna cum laude, from Southwestern University School of Law and was admitted to the State Bar of California in 1968 after passing the bar examination.
 At the time of her graduation, women accounted for less than one percent of the student body.

 Legal and corporate career

-In 1968, Chasan set up a general practice law office office in Torrance, a city within Los Angeles, and by 1969 had become the general counsel for the Great Western Land & Cattle Company.
+In 1968, Chasan set up a general practice law office in Torrance, a city within Los Angeles, and by 1969 had become the general counsel for the Great Western Land & Cattle Company.
 Her role expanded at the organization when she was named vice president and subsequently was given operational responsibility for the company including its securities offerings.

-Chasan remained directly involved in the work of the company, organizing and participating in the last overland cattle drive with hundreds of head of cattle from Blue Water, New Mexico across America's spine into southern Colorado near Pagosa Springs.
-The 192 mile herding was completed ahead of schedule, and required that she bring successful resolution to several complex territorial access legal negotiations with various governments including that of the Navajo tribe.
+Chasan remained directly involved in the work of the company, organizing and participating in the last overland cattle drive with hundreds of head of cattle from Bluewater, New Mexico across America's spine into southern Colorado near Pagosa Springs.
+The 192 mile herding was completed ahead of schedule, and required that she bring a successful resolution to several complex territorial access legal negotiations with various governments including that of the Navajo tribe.